sfatew/BKAI-IGH-NeoPolyp-contest/README.md

 # Model Checkpoints

-The model checkpoints unet-model.pth are stored in the folder model
+The model checkpoints `unet-model.pth` are stored in the folder model

-unet-model.pth is the model with the lowest valiadation loss during training.
+`unet-model.pth` is the model with the lowest valiadation loss during training.

-## Run the model
+## To run the model

 You can run the following command to test on the image at your working directory